arkadianriver/mymoney/README.md

    >
    >     mymoney <year>YTD

 That's it!
-When it's done the following visualizations will be in the folder `{project_name}/{period}/reports`.
+When it's done, the following visualizations will be in the folder `{project_name}/{period}/reports`.

 |Report|Description|